iotaledger/iota-wiki/iota/learn/iota-token/staking-iota.md

 Starting from 28th December 2021, 3 p.m.
 CET, IOTA holders that possess IOTA tokens in the Firefly wallet and have chosen to participate in the staking period will generate Assembly and Shimmer tokens for 90 days.

+The Shimmer staking period was limited to these initial 90 days, while the staking periods for Assembly continue for up to 24 months.

 ### IOTA Staking for ASMB Rewards

 It is planned that IOTA token holders will receive 20% (20 billion tokens) of the total initial Assembly supply of 100 billion tokens.
 Read more about the Assembly token launch and distribution [in this blog](https://blog.assembly.sc/assembly-fair-launch-token-distribution/).